jscrane/Interrupted/README.md

   - if the LED has come on, the timer and external interrupt #1 are enabled,
   - if the LED has been switched off, external interrupt #0 is enabled.
 * Disabled interrupts don't wake the CPU and aren't "remembered".
-* The serial port acts like any other device, between receptions and transmissions, the processor sleeps (in an IDLE mode, however).
+* The serial port acts like any other device except that the processor must sleep in an IDLE mode when it is busy.
-* The processor enters the deepest sleep allowed by the currently-enabled devices.
+* The processor enters the deepest sleep allowed by the currently-enabled devices, in this case when notification is received that serial output is finished.

 Credits
 -------